Texts, photos, videos: © Patrick Kersalé 1998-2020, except special mention.

-From the pre-Angkorian period, we know the musical and sounds instruments from three sources: archaeological objects, iconography and epigraphy.
-The first instrumental iconography dates back to 7th century and the earliest inscriptions mentioning musical instruments to 7th or 8th century.
-In 9th century only lapidary texts bring us the names of some musical instruments; at that time we don't have any iconography.
-In 10th century, the temples of Banteay Srei and Phnom Bakheng feature some flutes, drums and cymbals more symbolic than functional.
-From 11th to 13th centuries on the other hand it is an iconographic firework of instruments from Indian origin but in Khmer style.
-Angkor Wat, Bayon and Banteay Chhmar unfolded an array of instruments for martial, palatine, entertainment and worship purposes.
-In 16th century, Angkor Wat offers two frescoes in its central tower (bakan) and two large bas-reliefs in its north gallery on which appear new instruments of exogenous origin.
+The first representations of musical instruments and the oldest inscriptions date back to the 7th century.
+In the 9th century, epigraphy gives us some names of musical instruments, but no iconography is known.
+In the 10th century, the temples of Banteay Srei and Phnom Bakheng show some drums and cymbals that are more symbolic than functional.
+From the 11th to the 13th century there was an iconographic explosion of instruments, still of Indian origin, but with a well-established Khmer style.
+In Angkor Wat, Bayon and Banteay Chhmar, an anthology of instruments for martial, palatine and religious use was displayed.
+In the 16th century, Angkor Wat offers us two frescoes in its central tower (Bakan) and two immense bas-reliefs in its northern gallery on which new instruments of exogenous origin appear.

 What have become of these instruments?
 Come of them survive in Cambodia itself, in the greater South-East Asia region and on the Indian subcontinent.
 Some remain unchanged, others have changed.
 But the main change is their vocation and the structure of orchestral ensembles.

 Sound instruments used for music or to communicate appear in different contexts:

 We know nothing about a possible classificatory approach to the Angkorian instruments.
 However, it can be seen that the lists of musicians assigned to the temples during the pre-Angkorian period present groupings linked to the terminology of the playing mode which could be translated thus: striking drums (and other instruments ?), clasping cymbals, plucking string instruments.
 The blown instruments don't have any terminology related of playing technique but are mentioned separately.
 This classification derives from that of India.
 In a chapter of the Nātya-shāstra, a work revealed in Bhāratha by the god Brahmā and probably a Sanskrit compilation of very ancient texts (prior to the 2nd c.
 AD), musical instruments are classified into four categories according to morphological parameters that underlie their mode of sound production: